GW-BASIC: Features

 GW-BASIC allows use of joystick and light pen input devices.
 GW-BASIC can read from and write to files and COM ports; it can also do event trapping for ports.
 Since the cassette tape port interface of the original IBM PC was never implemented on compatibles, cassette operations are not supported.
 GW-BASIC can play simple music using the PLAY statement, needing a string of notes represented in a music macro language, e.g., PLAY "edcdeeL2edfedL4c".
 More low-level control is possible with the SOUND statement, which takes the arguments of a frequency in hertz and a length in clock ticks for the standard internal PC speaker in IBM machines.
 Consequently, sound is limited to single channel beeps and whistles as befits a "business" machine.
 GW-BASIC for the Tandy 1000 allows up to three channels of sound for the SOUND and PLAY commands.

 Name

 There are several theories on what the initials "GW" represent.
 Greg Whitten, an early Microsoft employee who developed the standards in the company's BASIC compiler line, says that Bill Gates picked the name GW-BASIC.
 Whitten refers to it as Gee-Whiz BASIC and is unsure whether Gates named the program after him.
 The Microsoft User Manual from Microsoft Press also refers to it by the Gee-Whiz BASIC name.
 It may have also been nicknamed Gee-Whiz because of its numerous graphics commands.
 Other common theories as to the initials' origins include "Graphics and Windows", "Gates, William" (Microsoft's president at the time), or "Gates–Whitten" (the two main designers of the program).
+Gates himself wrote an article commemorating the 25th anniversary of BASIC, in which he says that GW-BASIC is "short for Gee Whiz."